 The straight shaft is built with the purpose of reachability, and although you cannot cut with the ease of a rhythmic pendulum swing as you can with the more contoured design, you can reach under much lower hanging obstacles.
 Because of this, it is a bit more cumbersome overall, and generally falls in the median range of 10 lbs.

 With that in mind, I mentioned I was only 5’4” earlier, and I have no problems using a straight line trimmer for extended periods of time, and prefer it due to its overall versatility.
-Most people of height prefer these models as well since a curved shaft can force you to lean into any hard to reach areas, putting strain on those of taller stature.
+Most people of height prefer these models as well since a curved shaft can force you to lean into any hard to reach areas, putting a strain on those of taller stature.

 As mentioned, the straight shaft string trimmer is built for versatility and overall reach.
 If you have a medium to large yard with more than just walkways, garden beds, and fence lines, then this is most likely the tool you need.